ssc-media/sscweb-setup/upgrade-wp.md

 ```

 ## Upgrade to 5
-The steps are same as upgrading to 4 from 3.
+~~The steps are same as upgrading to 4 from 3.~~

+Somehow, I failed to upgrade to 5.
+Currently running version 4.9.19.

 ## Misc